cyb3erasad/Flask-projects/README.md

 # ⏱️ GUI Stopwatch (Python + PyQt5)

 A simple **Stopwatch Application** built using **Python** and **PyQt5**.
-This project demonstrates how to build a graphical stopwatch with basic controls.
+This project demonstrates how to build a graphical stopwatch with basic controls..

 ---